brokechubb/jakeybot-degen/docs/DISCORD_QUICKSTART.md

 # Discord Quickstart Guide

-Get JakeyBot up and running in your Discord server in minutes!

-## 🚀 Quick Setup

 ### 1. Basic Commands

 Start with these essential commands:

 - `/help` - Show all available commands